rwinzinger/CUB-codesamples-1/README.md

 ## Docker Compose

-Start all containers (login-service, customer-service, article-service and mongodb) at once with docker-compose up (in folder docker/compose)
+All components can be started easily with docker-compose.

+There are three different things to start:
+- the logging-server (docker-compose-elk.yml, Elasticsearch-Logstash-Kibana).
+This is optional and on slow machines you should not start it
+- the eventstore (docker-compose-eventstore.yml) to start the eventstore independently of the app
+- the app (docker-compose-app.yml) with all services, all databases and the nginx proxy

-All ports are forwarded as seen above.
+All ports are forwarded as seen above and defined in the Docker files.

 ## nginx